Working as a Licensed Practical Nurse (LPN)

 LPN Work Settings

-• Nursing Home – This setting provides care to patients that are not expected to improve and may be there for very long periods of time.The LPN may be in charge of patient care in this setting.
-As an example, if stroke patient may be in the hospital initially after a stroke.
-But after being stabilized, they moved to a rehabilitation center to work on getting back speech and movement skills.
-But once the patient’s progress has plateaued and if there is not sufficient support for care in the home, the patient may be cared for in a long term care facility or nursing home.
-The work schedule depends upon the facility but usually is 12 hour shifts with every other weekend off and rotating shifts.
-Some long term care facilities choose 8 hour shifts.
+• Nursing Home – This setting provides care to patients that are not expected to improve and may be there for very long periods of time.
+The LPN may be in charge of patient care in this setting.
+As an example, a stroke patient may be in the hospital initially after a stroke.
+After being stabilized, they move to a rehabilitation center to work on regaining speech and movement skills.
+However, once the patient’s progress has plateaued, and if there is insufficient support for care in the home, the patient may be transferred to a long-term care facility or nursing home.
+The work schedule depends upon the facility but usually consists of 12-hour shifts, rotating shifts, and every other weekend off.
+Some long-term care facilities opt for 8-hour shifts.

 LPN Areas of Practice

-There are some very exciting areas of nursing practice from which the LPN can chose to work.
+There are some very exciting areas of nursing practice from which the LPN can choose to work.
 Each area is very unique – as is every LPN!
 It is a great idea to work in many areas of nursing over time to increase your “marketability.”
 Read about 8 roles of the LPN and the various LPN careers.

 • Pediatrics – This area of nursing care specializes in sick patients ages newbornpediatric nurse to age 18.